LGBTQ rights in Massachusetts: Public opinion and attitudes

-According to a 2017 Public Religion Research Institute (PRRI), 80% of Massachusetts residents supported same-sex marriage, whereas 13% were opposed and 7% were undecided.
-This was the highest support recorded in the United States, tied with Vermont.
-The PRRI poll also showed that support for anti-discrimination laws covering sexual orientation and gender identity enjoyed wide popular support.
-Likewise, 80% were in favor of such laws, while 13% were opposed.
-70% also expressed opposition to religious-based refusals to serve LGBTQ people.
-23% expressed support.
+From the mid-2000s, opinion polls have consistently found majority support for same-sex marriage in Massachusetts.

-A 2020 PRRI poll found 77% of Massachusetts residents supported same-sex marriage and 19% opposed.
+From the mid-2010s, there has been three-quarters support.
+As one example, a 2017 Public Religion Research Institute (PRRI) poll found that 80% of Massachusetts residents supported same-sex marriage, 13% were opposed and 7% were undecided.
+At the time, this was the highest support recorded in the United States, tied with Vermont.
+Similarly, 80% supported anti-discrimination laws covering sexual orientation and gender identity, while 70% opposed religious-based refusals to serve LGBTQ people.